Laboratory for protein misfolding and assembly

 Our research aims to develop novel therapeutics based on detailed studies of protein structures and mechanisms of action.

-We aim to understand amyloid formation in order to treat Alzheimer's and to develop new protein-based biomaterials.
+We aim to understand amyloid formation in order to treat neurodegenerative disorders and to develop new protein-based biomaterials.

 Our main research interests centre around the understanding of how molecular chaperones interfere with different types of protein aggregation and alleviate relevant toxicities for developing novel treatments, in particular against cancer and neurodegenerative diseases.